 EdApp’s Editable Course Library is a learning designer’s heaven.

 Already offering a suite of customized courses, the Editable Course Library is stamped with agility so that together in collaboration with workplace executives, The EdApp Editable Course Library can be edited, rebranded, and personalized with ease.
-The resulting customized courseware is critical to ensuring workplace learning goals are understood and achieved.
+The ability for customization in courseware is critical to ensuring workplace learning goals are understood and achieved.

 EdApp goes the extra length in ensuring that your course development is not only engaged with but delivered in a microlesson format (bite-sized chunks) that makes courses not only editable – but edible.

 A stand out of EdApp’s rapid authoring tool is just how efficiently content can be updated.
 Supported by expert instructional designers and the testimonies of previous clients, once you have selected your EdApp interactive template to fit with your learning objective, just add your content.
 A micro lesson on a current workplace goal can be deployed that afternoon.